-The Connectomes Related to Anxiety and Depression in Adolescents Project is a collaborative effort among researchers at the Massachusetts General Hospital (MGH), Massachusetts Institute of Technology (MIT), McLean Hospital, and Boston University.
+The Connectomes Related to Anxiety and Depression in Adolescents Project, also known as Boston Adolescent Neuroimaging of Depression and Anxiety (BANDA) is a collaborative effort among researchers at the Massachusetts General Hospital (MGH), Massachusetts Institute of Technology (MIT), McLean Hospital, and Boston University.
 We will focus on understanding psychiatric disorders in adolescence, in particular those associated with two leading causes of death in adolescents and young adults (suicide and substance-abuse related accidents).
 Our research is guided by the “Acute Threat/Fear” and the “Reward/Prediction Error” construct.

 Project Timespan: Sept.
 16, 2015 - June 20, 2019